B0neShAd0w/Hacktoria/Dialogues from Atlantis.md

 Putting this together gives us the password: `https://bit.ly/3Dq6rGW`

-Extract the `flagfile-intergalactic-warfare.zip` with the password from the information gained above to get your contract card.
+Extract the `flagfile-dialogues-from-atlantis.zip` with the password from the information gained above to get your contract card.